- Responsiveness ideal for steep off-road climbs

 I’m highlighting this as the Scott Addict Gravel 10 is an out and out race bike, and any potential owners will likely want to pin a number on.
 Sadly they’ll have to wait at least another year to do that and in the meantime find other ways to put this bike through it’s paces.

-As we highlighted, it’s built with Shimano’s mechanical GRX gravel groupset, Syncros deep section wheels and components and finished with a set of Schwalbe G-One 35mm tyres.
+This model comes with a SRAM Force eTap AXS HRD groupset, Syncros deep section wheels and components and finished with a set of Schwalbe G-One 35mm tyres.
 It’s virtually an aero build and, aside from the knobbly tyres, feels as responsive as my road bike in all conditions – which is why it’s calling out to be raced.

-Everyone’s budget is different and you can spend what you want on a bike, but at just under £6k, and with this build, it does pigeon hole it somewhat.
+Everyone’s budget is different and you can spend what you want on a bike, but at a penny under £5k, and with this build, it does pigeon hole it somewhat.
 But it’s a top of the range bike, not one for the masses.

 Gravel bikes are generally great for messing around on, exploring new routes and gentle rides on bridleways.
 The last one I tested was a £1,600 Boardman ADV 9.0 and I found it just as much fun, and probably a little more practical, whereas the Scott is too good for heading to the shops or going for a ride with the kids.

 So the potential customers may be limited, but at this price and spec it’s not a bike Scott will be looking to sell hundreds of, if that’s what you’re after check out their Speedster gravel bikes.

 But it leaves me with a dilemma.
 How to test a race-ready gravel bike when I can’t race it?
 I found myself comparing it to the previous mid range Boardman gravel bike I’d ridden, but also to my road going Dogma, whilst also considering the handling and other standard performance metrics.